TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_sumner.md

 ## Running full pipeline with FASTQ input
 ### 1. Create a new run directory

 All analyses should be run in `/projects/anczukow-lab/NGS_analysis`.
-If you're dataset already has a folder here, use that directory.
+If your dataset already has a folder here, use that directory.
 Otherwise, create a new directory with the same name found in the `/projects/anczukow-lab/fastq_files/` folder.

 Create a new run directory within the appropriate dataset directory with the following format: runNumber_initials_date `run1_LU_20200519`.